 Johansson Blocks or ‘Jo’ blocks are a gauge block system for producing accurate lengths.
 These are lapped to size and calibrated by Mitutoyo, the deviation from standard is provided in a sheet and measured in millionths of an inch, they’re effectively perfect to my ability to measure.

 1,2,3 and 4,5,6 blocks are similar to Jo blocks but they’re not quite as accurate in most cases.
 These blocks are ground square and to size.
-These are a fairly inexpensive set of blocks that I use for setup on the milling machine (mainly).
-They’re also handy for other forms of setup and reference.
-The block is being used as a stop in this situation.
+I find it handy to have a set of inexpensive blocks used mainly for setup on a machine and higher quality blocks used for detailed checking work.
+The better blocks feature bolt holes which allow them to be joined together.

 With our inspection tools in place we can begin the process of checking them to ensure that they are reading accurately.
 ASME outlines exactly how to calibrate inspection equipment, however for the purpose of this post I will detail my own more basic process.
 The goal of this exercise is to ensure that all of the tools are reading within a reasonable degree of one another.
 That degree varies depending on the tool class and its manufacturer spec along with the requirements of the workshop.